bmabsout/resume_typst/research_statement.typ

 3. *Resource-Efficient Neural Architectures:* Published in IEEE CoG, we demonstrated that actor networks in reinforcement learning can be dramatically reduced in size (up to 99% reduction in weights) while maintaining satisfactory performance on common benchmark tasks.
 This breakthrough enables the deployment of learned controllers on heavily resource-constrained platforms.

-Building on this notion of robust learning under resource constraints, my current work extends into several other directions:
+Further extending my work on robust learning under resource constraints:

 4. *Sim-to-Real Adaptation:* By taking into account our capabilities in simulation and our limitations in reality, I've rethought how to frame the sim-to-real adaptation of RL policies as a multi-objective optimization problem.
 Without careful treatment of this issue, I've observed massive catastrophic forgetting problems in RL policies.
 Using what I term "anchor critics", the work shows that such issues can be completely mitigated.
 Additionally, we've released SWANNFlight firmware, an open-source platform that enables researchers to test adaptation techniques on real robots.